jonsimonsen/webaoa/README.md

 -All pages for the web site are located directly under the root folder.
 -All content on the pages (with a few exceptions) are organized in sections.
 -The pages initially contain a few sections that will wrap most content.
+-All pages have a section named banner-wrapper that is used to navigate to the other pages (and sometimes within the current page).
--These sections have classes named banner-wrapper, content-wrapper, top-wrapper and employee-wrapper.
+-The other initial sections have classes named banner-wrapper, content-wrapper, top-wrapper and employee-wrapper.
 There should be only one section of each class.
 -The sections are populated by reading html partials from the "html" folder.

 -The home page (index.html) contains a description of the unit including a picture and contact info.
+It also contains excerpts of histories from the employees.
 -The job page (arbeid.html) contains descriptions of each sub-unit (that focuses on regular work) with a description of each service provided in addition to its picture and contact info.
 A default page with instructions is shown until the user selects one of the sub-units.
 -The service description contains an image, a general info text and a list of specifics.